percona/mongodb_exporter/README.md

 ### Running

 To define your own MongoDB URL, use environment variable `MONGODB_URI`.
-If set this variable takes precedence over `-mongodb.uri` flag.
+If set this variable takes precedence over `--mongodb.uri` flag.

 To enable HTTP basic authentication, set environment variable `HTTP_AUTH` to user:password pair.
 Alternatively, you can use YAML file with `server_user` and `server_password` fields.